-This module fits in the central, 5th card slot of the Artemis Light processing rack.
-Three buttons can individually reset the control, router and DSP cards within the rack.
-The bottom button is the enable which must be pressed at the same time as any of the resets as a safety precaution.
+This module fits in the central, 5th card slot of the Artemis Light processing core.
+Three buttons can individually reset the control, router and DSP cards within the core.
+The bottom 'Reset Enable' button is a safety precaution which must be held whilst pressing any reset button.